muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -d &lt;folder&gt;
 Sets a non-default location for the storing and loading of cached game resources.
-This is what is referred to in the docs as the *localdb resource cache*.
-By default this folder is set to `~/.skyscraper/dbs/[platform]`.
+This is what is referred to in the docs as the *resource cache*.
+By default this folder is set to `~/.skyscraper/cache/[platform]`.
 Don't change this unless you have a good reason to (for instance if you want your cache to reside on a USB drive).
 The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers`, `screenshots` etc.).

 NOTE!
-If you wish to always use a certain location as base folder for your localdb resource cache (for instance a folder on a USB drive), it is *strogly* recommended to set this in the config.ini file instead.
+If you wish to always use a certain location as base folder for your resource cache (for instance a folder on a USB drive), it is *strogly* recommended to set this in the config.ini file instead.
 Read more about config.ini [here](CONFIGINI.md).
 ###### Example(s)
 ```
-Skyscraper -p snes -d "/custom/localdb/cache/path"
+Skyscraper -p snes -d "/custom/cache/path"
 ```

 #### --refresh
-Skyscraper has a localdb resource cache which works just like the browser cache in Firefox.
+Skyscraper has a resource cache which works just like the browser cache in Firefox.
 If you scrape and gather resources for a platform with the same scraping module twice, it will grab the data from the cache instead of hammering the online servers again.
 This has the advantage in the case where you scrape a rom set twice, only the roms that weren't recognized the first time around will be fetched from the online servers.
 Everything else will be loaded from the cache.

 You can force all data to be refetched from the servers by setting this option, effectively bypassing the cache.